joelhans/api-gateway-maturity/slides/slides.md

 <!--

-I wanted to align maturity more closely with capabilities and specific implementations rather than wider platform engineering or cloud native transformation.
-For example, the cloud native maturity model has four dimensions—People, Process, Policy, and Technology—but we're talking about one piece of technology among many others.
-API gateways won't dictate people or process, but will impact them.
+1. I wanted to align maturity with capabilities and implementation rather than trying to focus on platform engineering as a whole.
+An API gateway won't drive an entire infra organization.

-"generalized estimates of progress"—thanks to Martin Fowler for that quote and inspiration.

-Deployment models/products:
-  - Vendor-Specific: AWS API Gateway, Apigee, Azure API Management
-  - Self-Hosted: Kong, Traefik, Envoy
-  - Managed: Cloudflare, Fastly, ngrok

-If you're thinking about building your own API gateway, go read some of the engineering blogs from Uber and Tinder!
+2. This includes cloud-specific, self-hosted, and managed gateway products, but if you're creating your own API gateway, go read some engineering blogs from Uber or Tinder.

+3. I want this to be (at least for now) simple.

 -->